onap/archived-appc/docs/APPC CDT Guide/APPC CDT Guide.rst

 |image29|

-Next, click “MERGE”.
-APPC will automatically add parameters to the configuration file using the name-value pairs.
-Wherever APPC finds a matching value, it will add the corresponding parameter name.
+Next, click “MERGE FROM PARAM”.
+APPC will automatically associate the parameter values in the uploaded configuration with parameter names from the parameter name/value.
+If duplicate parameter values are found in the configuration, APP-C will highlight the duplicate value & name in orange and let the user edit the parameter name.
+When the duplicate parameter name has been successfully replaced with a unique name, the highlight will change from orange to green..

-After using the MERGE button to create a template, you can use the SYNCHRONIZE button to create/update the parameter definition file and name-value files.
+After using the MERGE FROM PARAM button to create a template, you can use the SYNCHRONIZE TEMPLATE PARAMETERS button to create/update the parameter definition file and name-value files.

 Remember to use the SAVE and/or DOWNLOAD buttons on the Reference Data